twanjobs68/TGMusicApp/README.md

 # TGMusicApp

-Project Title  TGs Music App
+Project Title: TGs Music App
 Description: This application allows the user to select a genre of music from a drop downlist and be provided with several predetermined songs from that genre.
 Table of contents
 1.Login Page